How to Extend Drone Battery Life

 One way to stay in the air longer is to remove excess weight from your quadcopter.

-The two main sources of weight are the prop guards and the camera.
-Removing these can sometimes result in an increase flight time of several minutes.
+The two primary sources of weight are the prop guards and the camera.

-This won't work for all models, though.
+This won't work for all models, however.
 For example, the Syma X8C comes with a detachable camera while the Hubsan X4 H107D does not.

 However, both come with prop guards that can be removed.
-Once you remove excess weight from your quadcopter, you’ll notice and instant increase in flight time.
+Once you remove excess weight from your quadcopter, you’ll notice an instant increase in flight time.

-If you’ve got a lighter drone, avoid flying in windy conditions.
+Remember, the lighter the drone, the less wind it can face.
 Here's a video of a Syma X5C getting caught in the wind and crashing:

 Tip #3: Fly Conservatively

-If you're flying on an aggressive flight mode (e.g. your transmitter is very sensitive) then your flight time is going to decrease by a noticeable amount.
+How you fly your drone affects how long your drone battery will last.
+If you're operating on an aggressive flight mode (e.g., your transmitter is very sensitive) then your flight time is going to decrease by a noticeable amount.

 Most drones will give you the option of flying on an aggressive or conservative flight mode.